Michael Arbuthnot Ashcroft: Early life

-He was educated at Bancroft's School and then Eton College where he was King's Scholar making his mark as a mathematics specialist winning various school prizes.
+He was educated at Bancroft's School and then Eton College where he was a King's Scholar, making his mark as a mathematics specialist and winning various school prizes.

 In 1940, he went up to Magdalen College, Oxford, where, as a natural sciences scholar, he became Secretary of the Union in Hilary Term 1941.
 In June 1941, after only two full terms at Oxford, he was recruited by Conel Hugh O'Donel Alexander to join Hut 8 at Bletchley Park.

 Bletchley Park

 Ashcroft joined Hut 8 in Bletchley Park in June 1941, two days before Rolf Noskwith, and worked there until mid-1944, when he joined Newmanry working on Tunny.
 He later worked in the secretariat as assistant to Nigel de Grey.